Query-Specific Pruning of RML Mappings (Extended Version): Preliminaries

 \subsection{Data Model of the Mapping Algebra}

-The mapping algebra by Min Oo and Hartig is defined over so-called \emph{mapping relations}~\cite{minoo2025AlgebraPublished} in which the possible values are RDF terms, plus a special value, $\error$, that captures processing errors (and is not an RDF term).
+The mapping algebra of our earlier work is defined over so-called \emph{mapping relations}~\cite{minoo2025AlgebraPublished} in which the possible values are RDF terms, plus a special value, $\error$, that captures processing errors (and is not an RDF term).
 For the following formal definition of these relations, let $\symAttrUniverse$ be a countably infinite set of \emph{attributes}.

 \begin{definition} \normalfont $^\text{\cite{minoo2025AlgebraPublished}}$ A \textbf{mapping tuple} is a partial function $\mappingTuple \!: \symAttrUniverse \rightarrow \symAllIRIs\cup\symAllBNodes\cup\symAllLiterals \cup \{\error\}$ \end{definition}